 WEIGHT LOSS CHART

 Once a week stand on your scales and record your weight.
 In the + / – section record how much weight you lost or gained for the week.
 Under total loss add up how much weight you have lost in total so far.
-I recommend to weigh yourself on the same day and the same time each week.
+I recommend to weigh yourself on the same day and at the same time each week.

 Personally, I think taking an hour a week to sit down and plan your meals is one of the most important things you can do on while on a weight loss journey.
-It not only keeps your focused through-out the week but it makes grocery shopping so much easier because you know exactly what ingredients to buy, and you’re less likely to add that pack of chocolate biscuits into the trolley.
+It not only keeps you focused through-out the week but it makes grocery shopping so much easier because you know exactly what ingredients to buy, and you’re less likely to add that pack of chocolate biscuits into the trolley.

 This is one of my favourite pages because it acts as a little summary of your week.